 In addition to offering standardized diagnosis and care for a wide range of tumor sites at all five of its hospital campuses, Scripps provides an array of leading-edge resources distributed throughout its health care system and available to all cancer patients.
 These include:

 - Minimally Invasive Robotic Surgery Program at Scripps Mercy Hospital San Diego

-- at Scripps Green Hospital/Scripps Clinic
+- Blood and Marrow Transplantation Program at Scripps Green Hospital/Scripps Clinic

 Scripps Cancer Center’s network accreditation sets the stage for myriad benefits to patient care.
 For example, Scripps physicians now have access to additional national cancer databases and other benchmarking data, enabling them to constantly self-evaluate and refine their care practices.
 Network accreditation also fosters and reinforces cancer research, bringing new treatments and diagnostics to patients.
 The process leading up to accreditation also created an important platform for sharing and achieving consistency of best practices throughout the Scripps system.

 Before receiving network accreditation, Scripps Cancer Center had been operating under a network model for several years and its facilities had been accredited individually as community hospital cancer programs by the CoC.
 Because high-quality cancer care is a top priority for Scripps, it sought CoC network accreditation as a way of assessing and validating its processes and programs.

 “CoC surveyors told us during their evaluation of Scripps that they have rarely seen such an intense and passionate effort for a multi-hospital system to coalesce as a network,” said Chris Van Gorder, president and CEO of Scripps Health.
 “We’re confident that our affiliated physicians and staff will now accelerate this momentum to elevate Scripps Cancer Center to even higher levels of quality patient care, support and clinical research.”